winitzki/scall/tutorial/programming_dhall.md

 Of course, the function `absurd` can never be actually applied to an argument value in any program, because one cannot construct any values of type `<>`.
 Nevertheless, the existence of the void type and a function of type `∀(A : Type) → <> → A` is useful in some situations, as we will see below.

-If we swap the curried arguments in the type signature of `absurd`, we obtain an equivalent function that we will call `void_to_any`:
+If we swap the curried arguments in the type signature of `absurd`, we obtain an equivalent function that we call `void_to_any`:

 ```dhall
 let void_to_any : <> → ∀(A : Type) → A